 Many museums in Antwerp are closed on a Monday.
 Not to worry, though, as there are plenty of other things on offer so you won’t get bored.

+Discover DIVA Antwerp Home of Diamond, a unique public experience focussing on the magical world of diamonds, jewellery and goldsmithing.
 For the culture vultures among you, there is the Maidens' House Museum that is open on a Monday, or the Eugeen Van Mieghem Museum that opens in the afternoons.
 But also the Cathedral, Carolus Borromeus Church and St Paul’s Church contain many of Antwerp’s art treasures.
 And did you know that, with its cartoon-covered walls all over the city, Antwerp is one big cartoon museum?

 Why not start the week with a journey of discovery?
 Board the tourist tram or discover the city in the arms of your loved one in a horse-drawn carriage.